smartavionics/RawMouse/README.md

 1.0.1 - fix meta data blunder.

-1.0.2 - fix Universal Receiver not working on Windows & MacOS.
+1.0.2 - fix Universal Receiver not working on Windows.

 1.0.3 - implemented rotroll target and renamed rotx -> rotyaw and roty -> rotpitch.

+1.0.4 - fix Universal Receiver not working on MacOS.

-1.0.4 - now ignores HID device when Cura loses the focus.
+1.0.5 - now ignores HID device when Cura loses the focus.

 ---